-With T-SQL Server left joins, it is possible to extract data from two or more SQL tables based on the relationships between the objects.
+With this tutorials on SQL Server left join examples, it is possible to extract data from two or more SQL tables.
+The query is based on the relationships between the objects.
 MS SQL left joins indicate how the SQL engine should use data from one table to select rows from another table.

 First, the goal of using joins is to avoid storing the same data multiple times in a database.
 This is called normalization of a relational database.
 For example, you have 2 million of lines of sales per year but only 10 different physical stores and 20,000 customers in the database.

 It’s better to store all the stores and customers information just once in a dedicated table.
 Hence you reduce the database size.
 And you also increase the performance.